Under Construction

 John McTaggart (b.1866 d.1925) was one of the first to attempt to really get a grip on Time.
 He gave us the ideas of the A Series and the B Series, two ways of looking at Time.
 He also had a C series, but this is largely ignored.
 Unfotunately, McTaggart like most thinkers, failed to grasp the emergent nature of time.
 He did have a great name though.

-Georg Cantor, Zermelo and Fraenkel,and Kurt Gödel - Mathematicians and Logicians
+Georg Cantor, Zermelo and Fraenkel, and Kurt Gödel - Mathematicians and Logicians

 Cantor (b.1845 d.1918) was a German mathematician for whom it seemed certain that there were more real numbers than natural numbers, and he set out to prove it with three proofs, of which the most famous is his diagonal proof.
-Subsequently he was labelled a corruptor of the Youth by Leopold Kronecker, due to his insistence on there being actual infinities - many of them.
+Subsequently he was labelled a corruptor of the Youth by Leopold Kronecker, due to Cantor's insistence on there being actual infinities - many of them.
 Subsequently this led to Ernst Zermelo and Abraham Fraenkel developing Set Theory (of which Wittgenstein was no fan), including Set Theory's Axiom of Infinity - infinity is assumed to exist, and Kurt Gödel deriving his Incompleteness Theorems.

-Cantor has been accepted into the cannon of mathematics, and anyone who denies Cantor's take on numbers tends to be labelled a Cantor Crank by the establishment, which I think tends to show what a house of cards built on sand the edifice of modern mathematics has become, to be so sensitive to criticism.
+Cantor has been accepted into the canon of mathematics, and anyone who denies Cantor's take on numbers tends to be labelled a Cantor Crank by the establishment, which I think tends to show what a house of cards built on sand the edifice of modern mathematics has become, to be so sensitive to criticism.
 That said, I must be included in that group of Cantor Cranks, because I vehemently dispute his diagonal proof, largely because it denies to natural numbers the courtesy he extends to real numbers.
 Fundamentally, I claim, numbers are not as mathematicians assume them to be.
 This has profound implications for both mathematics and theories such as Gödel's that rely on mathematical methods.

 Gödel's Incompleteness Theorems purport to show that some true things cannot be proven, and he does this by converting provable statements into unique numbers, and then utilises Cantor's diagonal proof to imply that there must be unprovable truths.
 However, I suspect that the Virtualism theory of Emergence undermines Gödel's theories, providing an entirely different way of understanding Existence - in such a manner that in principle all things can indeed be proven.
 Indeed, that provability is a necessary component of truth.
 NB.
 We do not have to have knowledge of proof, for the thing to be true.